 The last payment application submitted by 31 July shall be deemed to be the final payment application for the accounting year that has ended 30 June.

-The first sub-paragraph shall not apply to Interreg Programmes.
+The first sub-paragraph shall not apply to Interreg programmes.

-2. Payment applications shall not be admissible unless the latest assurance package due has been submitted.
+2. Payment applications shall be admissible only where the latest assurance package due, as referred to in Article 98, has been submitted.

-3. Payment applications shall be submitted to the Commission in accordance with the template set out in Annex XXI and include, for each priority and, where relevant, by category of region:
+3. Payment applications shall be submitted to the Commission in accordance with the template set out in Annex XXIII and include, for each priority and, where applicable, by category of region:

 (a) the total amount of eligible expenditure incurred by beneficiaries and paid in implementing operations linked to specific objectives for which enabling conditions are fulfilled and operations linked to specific objectives for which enabling conditions are not fulfilled but contribute to the fulfilment of enabling conditions, as entered in the system of the body carrying out the accounting function;